nawabahmadreshi/documentation/pages/features/text-me-the-app-page.md

 {% elsif page.guide %}

-{% protip title="You may already be done!" %}Branch hosts a basic text-me-the-app page for all of your links by default.
-These steps are only necessary if you want to use a custom page.{% endprotip %}
+{% ingredient quickstart-prerequisite %}{% endingredient %}

 ## Configure custom URL in Branch dashboard

 1. Visit the [Branch link configuration tool](https://start.branch.io/#/desktop-routing).
 1. Select Custom Landing Page, and enter the URL on your site that will include a text-me-the-app option.

-{% image src="/img/pages/features/text-me-the-app-page/desktop-routing.png" center alt="Default and custom SMS pages" %}
+{% image src="/img/pages/features/text-me-the-app-page/desktop-routing.png" 2-thirds center alt="Default and custom SMS pages" %}

+{% protip title="You may already be done!" %}Branch hosts a basic text-me-the-app page for all of your links by default: just select Branch Hosted SMS Landing Page to use it.
+These steps are only necessary if you want to use a custom page.{% endprotip %}

 ## Insert SendSMS() snippet into your page

-1. Create a new file at the URL above, and paste the following code snippet into it.
-   - This is a fully-functional web page that you can use as a template for your text-me-the-app page.
+Create a new file at the URL above, and paste the following code snippet into it.
+This is a fully-functional web page that you can use as a template for your text-me-the-app page.
 Customize to your heart's content.

 {% highlight html %}